taiyun/knitr-gsoc/proposal.md

 The first part's job is the core in this project.

-If I find that the time is not going to schedule in the first or second part, I will reduce the second part's time: just choose one website to rewrite and generate dynamic reports.
+If I find that the time is not sufficient to finish first or second part, I will reduce the second part's time: just choose one website to rewrite and generate dynamic reports.

-If I find that the time is not going to schedule in the third part, I will just choose one method after simple comparing.
+If I find that the time is not sufficient to finish the third part, I will just choose one method after simple comparing.

 # BIOGRAPHICAL INFORMATION